pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

         -   Try to guess x so that $y = x^e$

--   Alternatively, she can try to factor out p and q from N, hence, the intractable factoring problem.
+-   Alternatively, she can try to factor out p and q from N, hence, the intractable factoring oblem.

 ### Analysis